-A dual flash drive has a micro-USB connector on one end and a USB connector on the other, making it the perfect device for moving files between your OTG-enabled smartphones and tablets and your PC, laptop or other computer.
+A dual flash drive has a micro-USB connector on one end and a USB connector on the other, which is why it is also called a 2-in-1 micro-USB drive or OTG flash drive.
+It is perfect for moving files between your OTG-enabled smartphones and tablets and your PC, laptop or other computer.
 Let’s say that the dual flash drive is a bridge between mobile computing and PC computing.

 What Is OTG?

 OTG is an abbreviation of USB On-The-Go.
 It is also often referred to as USB OTG.
 It is a technology that lets you plug in and use USB devices like USB flash drive, mouse, or keyboard with smartphones and other gadgets.
 So, an OTG-enabled smartphone can read a flash drive just like a PC does.